Mohd-Faisal-Sid/Calculator/README.md

 # Calculator
-Calculator Using HTML, CSS &amp; JavaScript
+Calculator Using HTML, CSS and JavaScript